 How do I get access to my own personal data?

-To avoid delays in processing your request please be as clear and specific as possible when you are describing the information that you want.
-An administrative fee of £10 will be charged for handling your request, though the fee is waived for current members of staff.
-You will be required to produce proof of your identity and please notethat retrieval of your data may take up to 40 calendar days.
+To avoid delays in processing your request please be as clear and specific as possible when completing the form.
+You will be required to produce proof of your identity and please note that retrieval of your data may take up to one month.

 Can I get access to personal data that isn't my own?

-The Data Protection Act exists to protect the privacy of individuals so you have no right of access to the personal data of anyone other than yourself.
+No, GDPR (and associated UK data protection legislation) exists to protect the privacy of individuals and you have no right of access to the personal data of anyone other than yourself.
 There are rare exceptions to this rule where health and safety or legal matters are involved.
-Contact us
+Contact us for further assistance.

 Closed Circuit Television (CCTV)

-Please find the College's policy regarding the use of CCTV on Governance Zone.
+The College's policy regarding the use of CCTV is available on Governance Zone.